Mark Morton (guitarist): Lamb of God

+Solo career

 In December 2018, Morton announced his solo debut album, Anesthetic to be released on March 1, 2019, through Spinefarm Records.
 A single from the album titled "The Truth Is Dead" was released following the announcement and features Morton's Lamb of God bandmate Randy Blythe as well as Arch Enemy frontwoman Alissa White-Gluz on vocals.
 The album also features a posthumous collaboration with late Linkin Park frontman Chester Bennington, which was teased all the way back to April 2017.
 The song titled "Cross Off" was released as the album's second single on January 8, 2019.
+"Cross Off" quickly became one of his most popular songs and reached the top 10 on the U.S. Mainstream Rock Chart peaking at number 7.